calum74/econv/README.md

     range <= restrict < range+output_size
 ```

-If we instead take `range` and `restrict` to be in the middle of their potential ranges, we get
+If we instead take `range` and `restrict` to be in the middle of their ranges, we get

 ```
-    E(p) = E(restrict/range)
+(4) E(p) = E(restrict/range)
          = E(restrict)/E(range)
          = (K-output_size)/(K+1)

        K = limit + limit/input_size
 ```

-We can then use Equation (3) to give us the expected entropy loss.
+We can then use Equation 3 to give us the expected entropy loss.
 Again we note that larger `limit`, smaller `input_size` and smaller `output_size` give lower entropy loss.

 ## Results

 The following table summarises some of the entropy losses when performing conversion, either per conversion, or per shuffle.
+Estimated loss is given by `p` from Equation 4, and maximum loss is given by using `p` from Equation 2.

 | Conversion to    | From base | Buffer size (bits) | Est. loss (bits) | Max loss (bits) |
 |------------------|----------:|-------------------:|-----------------:|----------------:|